klizhentas/notes/network.md

 * How to rotate private keys
 * File naming and hashing.
 Use CAS to make it easy to sync data from peers.
 Do not expose metadata in file names.
 * How to decrypt on the client and post.
+* Encryption keys are encrypted and stored locally.
+Encrypted with password of the user, decrypted on the client.
+What if user looses password?
+Will they loose all their data?
+Should have option of unencrypted local cache or use services like tarsnap?